pheonixfirewingz/LunaLuxEngine/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-you can only used this software free if you are a Known Group or Game Studio To contribute to the Engine's Development. if you are not a Known Group or Game Studio To contribute to the Engine's Development then you must give Clean undesputed Evidence that you used this software.
+you can only used this software free of rolaltys if you are a Known Group or Game Studio To contribute to the Engine's Development. if you are not a Known Group or Game Studio To contribute to the Engine's Development then you must give Clean undesputed Evidence that you used this software.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.